rishabhsoftwarepvtltd/FlutterSecureVault/README.md

 - ❌ **Rooted/Jailbroken devices**: On compromised devices, hardware security guarantees may be bypassed.
 This package does not detect or block usage on such devices.
 - ❌ **Runtime memory attacks**: Decrypted data exists briefly in memory during retrieval.
 Memory-scraping malware on a compromised device could potentially access this data.
 - ❌ **App-level compromise**: If your app itself is compromised (e.g., through malicious dependencies or code injection), stored secrets may be exposed.
-- ✅ **Backup/restore handling**: Encrypted data may be included in device backups, but encryption keys are device-bound and do NOT transfer.
-The vault automatically detects and clears orphaned data on the first launch after a restore (see `clearOnKeyMismatch` parameter).
 - ❌ **Side-channel attacks**: This package does not implement countermeasures against timing attacks or other side-channel vulnerabilities.
 - ❌ **iOS data persistence**: On iOS, Keychain data persists after app uninstall.
 If your threat model requires data deletion on uninstall, implement additional cleanup logic.